Spider-Man 3

 Spider-Man 3 is a 2007 American superhero film based on the Marvel Comics character Spider-Man.
-It was directed by Sam Raimi from a screenplay by Raimi, his older brother Ivan and Alvin Sargent.
-It is the final installment in Raimi's Spider-Man trilogy, and the sequel to Spider-Man (2002) and Spider-Man 2 (2004).
+Produced by Columbia Pictures, Marvel Entertainment, and Laura Ziskin Productions, and distributed by Sony Pictures Releasing, it was directed by Sam Raimi from a screenplay he co-wrote with his brother Ivan and Alvin Sargent.
+It is the final installment in Raimi's Spider-Man trilogy (2002–2007), and the sequel to Spider-Man (2002) and Spider-Man 2 (2004).
 The film stars Tobey Maguire as Peter Parker / Spider-Man, alongside Kirsten Dunst, James Franco, Thomas Haden Church, Topher Grace, Bryce Dallas Howard, James Cromwell, Rosemary Harris, and J. K. Simmons.
-The film also marks the final film appearance of Cliff Robertson before his retirement and death in 2011.
-Set a year after the events of Spider-Man 2, the film follows Peter Parker as he prepares for his future with Mary Jane Watson, while facing three new villains: Uncle Ben's true killer, Flint Marko, who becomes Sandman after a freak accident; Harry Osborn, his best friend, who is now aware of Peter's identity and seeks to avenge his father; and Eddie Brock, a rival photographer who subsequently transforms into Venom.
-Peter also faces his greatest challenge when he bonds with an extraterrestrial symbiote that increases his abilities but amplifies his anger and other negative traits.
+It also marks the final acting appearance of Cliff Robertson before his retirement from acting in the same year and his subsequent death in 2011.
+Set a year after the events of Spider-Man 2, the film follows Peter Parker (Maguire) as he prepares for his future with Mary Jane Watson (Dunst), while facing multiple threats: Flint Marko (Church), Uncle Ben's true killer who becomes the Sandman after a freak accident; Harry Osborn (Franco), his former best friend who is now aware of Peter's identity and seeks to avenge his father; an extraterrestrial symbiote that increases his abilities but amplifies his anger and other negative traits; and Eddie Brock (Grace), a rival photographer who becomes the symbiote's second host Venom.